 He cleared off the table, carefully stacking dishes in his arms.

-As you go through dialogue, check for how your characters are speaking.
+Next, let’s tackle dialogue.
+A huge percentage of your story will rely on what your characters are saying, so as you go through dialogue, check for how they are speaking.
 There’s a good chance you can cut some words in there.
 Not every character speaks perfectly and formally, especially with their friends, so check for places where contractions would flow naturally.
 Check for how often your characters are saying each other’s names when they speak.
 That’s always an easy one to cut.